-Course Number and Name: MGT 2514 Massage Therapy A&P I

 Description: A combined lecture and laboratory course that covers the anatomical and physiological study of the human body as an integrated whole.
 The course includes detailed studies of: biological principles; tissues; and the integumentary, skeletal, muscular and nervous systems.
 Labs associated with this course contain experiments and exercises that reinforce the principles introduced in lecture classes.